Benefits Open Enrollment

 All employees are paid monthly.
 Personnel who begin employment after the 15th of the month will have a one and one-half month lag before receiving their first paycheck.

-Contracted employees will receive one-twelfth of their annual salary on a regular monthly basis.
+1. Contracted employees who begin working on the first day of the contract year will receive one-twelfth of their annual salary on a regular monthly basis.

-Employees on an 11-month contract will receive their first installment on September 1st.
+Employees on a 10- or 11-month contract will receive their first installment on September 1st.

 Employees on a 12-month contract will receive their first installment on August 1st.